PhilipNaudus/simple_site-gh-pages/mulan-book/publishers.md

 				<p>A retelling of the Mulan legend for adults, based on the Qing dynasty novel Fierce and Filial by Zhang Shaoxian.</p>

 				<h2>Audience</h2>
-				<p>There were 21 million Americans who were under the age of 18 when they watched Disney’s Mulan.
+				<p>There were 21 million Americans who were under the age of 18 when they watched Disney’s <em>Mulan</em>.
 These people are now between the ages of 27 and 40.</p>
 				<p>Half of adults within this age demographic purchase and read at least six books per year, and 40% of adults prefer reading fantasy and historical fiction.
 Thus, the target audience consists of approximately 4 million people.</p>
 				<p>This novel is primarily targeted toward a mass market, as the story has been embellished to engage modern readers.
 Serious readers are a secondary audience.
 The book will include an exposition on the original text in an appendix, which is best read after finishing the entire novel first.</p>